Program Code: 6415

 Companies Offering Jobs

-- Sports Journalism students will learn to write and tell stories in an energetic, dynamic and interactive environment
+- As a Sports Journalism student, you learn to write and tell stories in an energetic, dynamic and interactive environment.

-- Students will develop a portfolio of published sports journalism stories, photos, videos, podcasts, columns, blogs and Tweets
+- You develop a portfolio of published sports journalism stories, photos, videos, podcasts, columns, blogs and Tweets.

 - Writer in digital/print/TV/radio and social media